 It has two helpful sections.
 The first is how to calculate reproduction ratios.
 The other is about calculating the correct exposure with extension and reversed lenses.

 All of the knobs on the PB-6 are made from plastic.
 This is different from the Nikon PB-4, which is all metal.

-The rest of the bellows feels well made and looks great considering it is at least 30 years old.
+The rest of the bellows feels well made and looks great considering any PB-6 you’ll come across will be at least 30 years old.